Arthur W. Juliani, PhD

 During my time at Araya Inc I led a pair of projects studying the potential for current deep learning architectures to capture the functional properties of current leading models of consciousness.
 This included a proposal that the Transformer architecture can be understood as functional Global Neuronal Workspace.

-At Microsoft Research I am currently focusing on using theoretical frameworks from deep reinforcement learning to model both healthy and pathological representation learning, belief formation, and decision making in humans.
-The goal of this line of research is to better understanding mental health disorders and their potential treatment through novel modalities such as psychedelics, meditation, and neurofeedback.
+At Microsoft Research I am currently focusing on using the theoretical framework of deep reinforcement learning to model both healthy and pathological representation learning, belief formation, and decision making in humans.
+The goal of this line of research is to better understanding mental health disorders and their potential treatment through novel modalities such as psychedelic-assisted therapy, meditation, and neurofeedback.

 latest posts